 🔻Share the bacteria with friends

-The testing first with 5 anonymous designers from a UX community was positive.
+This testing with 5 anonymous designers from the UX community was positive.

 I used Useberry and Google Forms for testing the clickable prototype.
-I tested in two batches with ten and twelve 5-13 year old kids, the actual users, respectively.
+I tested in two batches with ten and twelve 5-13 year-old kids, the actual users.

-First batch of the user sessions was mostly from Belgium, Netherlands and across USA.
-Second batch had 7 from India and 5 from the US.
+First batch of the user sessions was from Belgium, Netherlands and across USA.
+The second batch had 7 users from India and 5 from the US.

-Most of the users journeyed across all the screens.
+Most of the users journeyed across the screens.

 92% of the kids found the idea of the app perfect.